RahulNair2004/RahulNair2004/README.md

 ## About Me

-I'm a passionate software developer from Mumbai.
+I'm a passionate Software/Game developer from Mumbai.
 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 I love to explore new technologies and leverage them to solve real-life problems.

-- 🔭 I’m currently working on Jobify(A dynamic Web application)
+- 🔭 I’m currently working on Jobify(a dynamic Web Application)
 - 🌱 I’m currently learning Frontend Web Development - React and Backend Development - Node
-- 👯 I’m looking to collaborate on Hackathon and Game Jams
+- 👯 I’m looking to collaborate on Hackathons and Game Jams
+- ⚡ Fun fact: I am an avid reader with a profound appreciation for philosophical literature.

 ## Languages and Tools